djalbat/the-occam-user-manual/understanding-grammars.md

 The first of the points at the beginning of this chapter suggested that any grammar needs a collection of characters or symbols.
 In Occam's case this is Unicode, a near ubiliquitous standard that encompasses close to 150,000 characters to date and has the potential to support over a million.
 These characters are organised across various planes, namely the basic multilingual plane, or BNP for short, together with sixteen so-called astral planes.
-For example, the aforementioned double-struck `ℕ` character, being regularly used in mathematical texts, can be found in the basic multilingual plane.
+For example, the aforementioned double-struck `\ℕ` character, being regularly used in mathematical texts, can be found in the basic multilingual plane.
-On the other hand the `𝔸` character, being far less common, is relegated to an astral plane.
+On the other hand the `\𝔸` character, being far less common, is relegated to an astral plane.
 In practice the position of a Unicode character, called its code point, is immaterial.
 As mentioned in the previous chapter, the Occam IDE has a Unicode picker to enable you to pick from a large selection of Unicode characters without knowing their code points.
-Mention should also go the JuliaMono typeface,[^1] which is used in the editor and which has support for thousands of Unicode characters.
+Mention should also go the JuliaMono typeface,[^juliamono] which is used in the editor and which has support for thousands of Unicode characters.

 ## Tokenising content with lexers

-There are several lexers to be found in the Occam grammars package.[^2] In fact these are all the same lexer but configured slightly differently.
+There are several lexers to be found in the Occam grammars package.[^occam-grammars] In fact these are all the same lexer but configured slightly differently.

 In essence Occam's lexer is a state machine having two states, namely 'in comment' and 'not in comment'.